-On November 14, 2014, the Company entered into a Securities Purchase Agreement with 18 individuals who collectively have subscribed to purchase a total of 200,000 shares of Preferred Stock from the Company for a total purchase price of \$2,000,000.
-The purchase price is being held in escrow pending a closing of the transactions set forth in the Agreement.
-The net proceeds to the Company from the offering will be approximately \$2,000,000, with approximately \$1,000,000 to be used as working capital and the remaining \$1,000,000 for marketing, acquisitions, expansion and to further the operations of the Company.
+On January 8, 2015, the Company completed a Securities offering with 18 individuals who collectively have purchased a total of 200,000 shares of Preferred Stock from the Company for a total purchase price of \$2,000,000.
+The Company netted approximately \$1,960,000, with approximately \$1,000,000 to be used as working capital and the remaining \$1,000,000 for marketing, acquisitions, expansion and to further the operations of the Company.
 The Preferred Stock was designated by the Company on December 15, 2014 through the filing of a Certificate of Designation of Series A Convertible Preferred Stock with the Illinois Secretary of State.
 Each share of Preferred Stock is initially convertible, at the election of the holder, into 50 shares of the Company's Common Stock.
 The foregoing conversion ratio is subject to standard adjustment mechanisms, as set forth in the Designation.
-The Company completed this transaction on January 8, 2015.

 On August 7, 2014, the Company issued a Convertible Note (the "Note") with an original principal balance of \$632,500 to Brio Capital Master Fund LTD ("Brio"), for a purchase price of \$550,000.
 The Note matures on February 6, 2016, and is payable in thirteen monthly installments of \$48,654, commencing in the sixth month post-closing.
-Brio has the right, however not the obligation, six months after closing, to convert all or any part of the outstanding Note into the Company's common stock at an initial conversion price of \$0.20 per share.
-The Company can force conversion if the Company's common stock trades at 250% greater than the conversion price for 20 consecutive trading days.
-On February 6, 2015, Brio converted \$250,000 of the note into 1,250,000 shares of common stock.
+Brio had the right, however not the obligation, six months after closing, to convert all or any part of the outstanding Note into the Company's common stock at an initial conversion price of \$0.20 per share.
+As of March 31, 2015, 2,500,000 shares of common stock have been issued and as of May 5, 2015, Brio has converted the entire note into 3,162,500 shares of common stock.